psarando/shire-reckoning/README.md

 which means its New Year's Day would have drifted back 3 days relative to this Gregorian calendar (the Stewards' Reckoning was only a slight modification of the Kings' Reckoning calendar so that the New Year's Day of both calendars still fell on the same day).
-Then the New Year's Day of both the Gondor and Shire calendars would have corresponded with December 20 in T.A.
-3019.
+Then the New Year's Day of both the Gondor and Shire calendars in T.A.
+3019 would have corresponded with December 20.

 Now note that the year 6460 in a Gregorian calendar is also a leap year, so Astron 6 in T.A.
 3019 would have corresponded to the Gregorian March 25